 Installing in this order ensures that the components each product depends on are in place.

 The Elasticsearch Service on Elastic Cloud is the official hosted Elasticsearch and Kibana offering from Elastic.
 The Elasticsearch Service is available on both AWS and GCP.

 Installing on Elastic Cloud is easy: a single click creates an Elasticsearch cluster configured to the size you want, with or without high availability.
-X-Pack is always installed, so you automatically have the ability to secure and monitor your cluster.
+The subscription features are always installed, so you automatically have the ability to secure and monitor your cluster.
 Kibana can be enabled on a cluster with a click, and a number of popular plugins are readily available.

-Some Elastic Cloud features can be used only with a specific subscription level.
-For example, installing custom plugins, dictionaries, and scripts requires a Gold or Platinum subscription.
+Some Elastic Cloud features can be used only with a specific subscription.
+For more information, see https://www.elastic.co/pricing/.